 therapeutically contraindicated.
 The person you choose does not have to be your surrogate decision maker or legally authorized representative.

 4. You have the right to expect staff to be concerned about your report of pain and to respond promptly to it.
 You can expect to receive information about pain and pain relief

-5. You have the right to receive adequate and appropriate care, and to receive, from the appropriate individual within the facility, information about your medical condition, proposed course of treatment, and prospect for recovery, in terms you can understand, unless medically contraindicated by your physician as documented in your medical record.
+5. You have the rights to receive adequate and appropriate care, and to receive, from the appropriate individual within the facility, information about your medical condition, proposed course of treatment, and prospect for recovery, in terms you can understand and in your preferred language, unless medically contraindicated by your physician as documented in your medical record.

 6. You have the right to refuse treatment to the extent permitted by law, and to be informed of the consequences of that refusal.